MetOffice/simulation-systems/source/WorkingPractices/planning_your_change.rst

 identifying a SciTech reviewer before starting work to avoid having developed the ticket, only to find nobody is available to review it.

-**Does your change fix a bug or are you investigating a bug in the code?** If so, be aware than any changes to answers will require a KGO update and configuration owners to approve the change, which can take longer.
+**Does your change fix a bug or are you investigating a bug in the code?** If so, be aware that any changes to answers will require a KGO update and configuration owners to approve the change, which can take longer.
 Code changes which require a change in answers and configuration owner approval should be planned well in advance of the code review deadline to allow time for the approvals to